If You've Ever Wondered How A Mini Could Help You Stay Lean While Building Muscle, You Need To Read This Article

 Setting protein above 1.2g/kg will ensure you retain muscle, but a higher protein target might be more optimal.
 After all, hunger is going to be a bitch with an aggressive deficit, so a target closer to 1.8-2g/kg will help keep the bitch at bay.
 And, as you can still build muscle in a deficit (although unlikely in this situation), you may as well take the opportunity to optimise protein intake (more on that later).

 Fat plays an important role in overall health and hormone production.
-Drop fat too low and testosterone production may decrease, which isn't great for the gains.
+Drop fat too low, and testosterone production may decrease, which isn't great for the gains.
 But there's a balance you need to find.

-Because low calories means you'll be lower on energy than normal.
+Because low calories mean you'll be lower on energy than normal.
 And that might make for some shitty workouts.
 Therefore, you might want to prioritise carbs in this scenario, as they're your body's preferred source of energy.

 Keep a minimum amount of fat in your diet, set between 20-25% of total calories.

 Ultimately, you can adopt whatever carb and fat ratio suits you.
-If you like high fat foods and the Keto diet, a much higher fat % is perfectly fine.
+If you like high-fat foods and the Keto diet, a much higher fat % is perfectly fine.
 Likewise, if your natural food preference leans more towards carbs, then that's cool too.